kimsk/chia-piggybank/POST-5.md

 ## Conclusions

-We have seen how our coins are still not secure and been trying to secure our coins by using `ASSERT_MY_AMOUNT` and `ASSERT_MY_PUZZLEHASH`.
-However, we still could not figure out how to check the `new_amount` even though we have code that increases 10x of the CLVM costs.
+We have been trying to secure our coins by using `ASSERT_MY_AMOUNT` and `ASSERT_MY_PUZZLEHASH`.
+Also we try to verify the contribution coin amount by using **annoucement**.
+However, our coins are still not secure and bad actors can still steal our contribution coins even though we have code that increases the CLVM costs by 10x.

-...

 ## References